JetBrains/kotlin/kotlin-native/NEW_MM.md

   As a workaround, properties that must be initialized at the program start can be marked with `@EagerInitialization`.
 Before using, consult the [`@EagerInitialization`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native/-eager-initialization/) documentation.
 * `by lazy {}` properties support thread-safety modes and do not handle unbounded recursion.
 This is in line with Kotlin/JVM.
 * Exceptions that escape `operation` in `Worker.executeAfter` are processed like in other parts of the runtime: by trying to execute a user-defined unhandled exception hook or terminating the program if the hook was not found or failed with an exception itself.
-* In the new MM, freezing is deprecated and will be removed in one of the future releases.
+* In the new MM, freezing is deprecated, disabled by default, and will be removed in one of the future releases.
   Don't use freezing if you don't need your code to work with the old MM.

 ## Enable the new MM

 ### Update the Kotlin/Native compiler

-Update to Kotlin 1.6.0-M1 or newer.
+Update to Kotlin 1.6.20 or newer.

 ### Switch to the new MM